mraabhijit/european-football-leagues/README.md

 The link to dashboard can be found in this link: https://lookerstudio.google.com/reporting/3a0f0cd3-edec-49b2-96a7-c3192f5c91db/page/hAxuD

+The dashboard is not live anymore as the free trial for GCP has ended. ;( But you can view the example is the dashboard/ folder.

 ### 8. Remove Resources:

 Once the project is complete.
 Please remember to close mage first by running `docker-compose down` in a new terminal on your PC/VM by changing directory to `mage`.
 Lastly, close down the GCP resources by a simple `terraform destroy` from `terraform` directory.